6110-sp24/6110-sp24.github.io/_pages/project-overview.md

 We will provide a description of the framework and the required optimizations to be implemented in a later handout.

-You will turn in a report that details the technical details of phase 4 in the format of the Project Design Document detailed below.
+You will turn in a Project Design Document that explains the technical details of phase 4.

 ### Phase 5: Other Optimizations